 Who we serve:

 East Suburban Citizen Advocacy grew out of the cares and concerns of parents who have children with developmental disabilities, such as intellectual disabilities, autism, cerebral palsy, muscular dystrophy, or other challenges that have been present since birth or childhood.
 Our advocates serve people in every age group.
-Our focus area is Western Pennsylvania.
+Our area of coverage is Westmoreland County and Eastern part of Allegheny County in Pennsylvania.